Categories

 • Step 1: Technical Requirement Specification (TRS): Before talking to any vendor, we define exactly what your plant needs based on your local water source and target market (PET vs. HORECA Glass).
 This creates the “boundary” ( and detailed specification ) for every machine.

-• Step 2: Vetting the Technocrats: Instead of a trader, we identify the actual manufacturers who are specialized in their specific machines.
-We verify their service history and ensure they have a dedicated engineering team, not just a sales team.
+• Step 2: Vetting the Technocrats: Instead of a trader, we train you on how to identify the actual manufacturers who are specialized in their specific machines.
+Also to verify their service history and ensure they have a dedicated engineering team, not just a sales team.

 • Step 4: Integration & Boundary Mapping: During installation, we define the “Handshake” between machines.
 We ensure the Blowing machine talks perfectly to the RFC Machine, with clear technical SOPs so that troubleshooting is process-based, not “guesswork.”